klown/fluid-cockroachdb/README.md

 startDockerInsecureCluster.sh
 ```

-If you wish to change the Postgres TCP port, `COCKROACHDB_LISTEN_PORT`, execute
+If you wish to change, for example, the Postgres TCP port
-the script as follows:
+`COCKROACHDB_LISTEN_PORT`, execute the script as follows:

 ```console
 export COCKROACHDB_LISTEN_PORT=26258; startDockerInsecureCluster.sh